Data, Measurement and Equity

 STRATIFYING HEDIS MEASURES BY RACE & ETHNICITY

-NCQA is adding race and ethnicity stratification for 5 HEDIS measures in measurement year 2022.
+NCQA is expanding the race and ethnicity stratification to 8 HEDIS measures in measurement year 2023, bringing the total number of stratified measures to 13.

 Why stratify?
 Because better transparency into health plan performance by race and ethnicity will help quality advocates understand: